wallytutor/DryTooling.jl/docs/src/FiniteVolumes/validation/carburizing.md

 ```@example carburizing
 enrich  = 2hour
 diffuse = 3hour
+nothing # hide
 ```

 Mass transfer coefficient is then declared as a time function.
 A *high* value of `1.0` enforces an *almost-Dirichlet* boundary condition, while `0.0` closes the system.

 ```@example carburizing
 h = (t) -> (t < enrich) ?
 1.0 : 0.0
+nothing # hide
 ```

 A wrapper was created to initialize the model and used below.
 Starting from initial time, we perform the carburizing step.
 The initial condition is provided through `x` with the alloy's initial carbon content.
-Below we see the plot of convergence tracking during the solution.

 ```@example carburizing
 model = getcarburizingmodel(L, N, h, T, yaeros)